jaredpalmer/tsdx-monorepo/README.md

 # TSDX Monorepo Example/Playground

+If you are here, you should checkout https://turborepo.com.
+It's roughly 2-5x faster than this setup (Lerna + Yarn workspaces) thanks to its intelligent (remote) caching, task scheduling, and incremental execution.

 ## Usage

 This monorepo is setup for a dummy `@thefakeorg/` NPM organization.
 There are 2 packages by default: